-Graduate students majoring in Voice Pedagogy and Performance and in Piano Accompanying and Coaching 1) must pass a university administered proficiency examination, both written and oral in two foreign languages, chosen from French, German or Italian; or 2) must provide transcript evidence of successful completion of one year of college study in two of those languages; or 3) may take LL141 and LL142, French I and II, LL145 and LL146, Italian I and II and/or LL151 and LL152, German I and II, to satisfy these requirements.
+Graduate students majoring in Voice Pedagogy and Performance 1) must pass a university administered proficiency examination, both written and oral in two foreign languages, chosen from French, German or Italian; or 2) must provide transcript evidence of successful completion of one year of college study in two of those languages; or 3) may take LL141 and LL142, French I and II, LL145 and LL146, Italian I and II and/or LL151 and LL152, German I and II, to satisfy these requirements.
 "C" grades are the minimum acceptable for all foreign language proficiency purposes.
 Grades of "C-" or below will not be accepted.